 The paper “Epistemology in the Cloud — On Fake News and Digital Sovereignty” was written up in response to an invitation to the Researcher Centric Scholarly Communication Workshop of The Web Conf 2018 in Lyon.
 It was then slightly improved and published as a peer reviewed paper in the 2018 Decentralizing the Semantic Web Workshop part of the 2018 International Semantic Web Conference (ISWC) that will take place this October in Monterey, California .
 The official published version is missing one important picture and so below is the version that should have made its way there, in one of the following two formats:

 - in PDF format which has many of the properties of a paper book with fixed size pages and so requires a certain size of screen to read.

 - in EPub format, which makes it easier to read on devices of different sizes, including Amazon Kindle, Apple’s iBook software, or other

-You can also view the video of my presentation at ISWC here:
+You can also view the video of my short presentation at ISWC here:

 See my write up of The Web Conf workshop for pictures and short subjective summaries of the other presentations.

-Here are some articles that then further develop themes addressed in that article:
+Below are some articles that then further develop themes addressed in the article and talks:

 Three years ago as founder of co-operating.systems I brought together a consortium of top European partners¹ to get EU…medium.com